freeplane/docs/src/docs/user-documentation/first-steps.md

 ## First steps

-* to create a new node, press `enter`
+* To create a new node, press `enter`.
-* to add text to the new node, start typing and press `enter` when you are done
+* To add text to the new node, start typing and press `enter` when you are done.
-* to navigate between nodes, use the arrow keys
+* To navigate between nodes, use the `arrow keys`.
-* to fold/unfold a selected node, press `space`
+* To fold/unfold a selected node, press `space`.
-* to move nodes, drag and drop them with the mouse
+* To move nodes, drag and drop them with the mouse.
-* For more details, see the rest of this documentation and ask questions in the Freeplane forum.
+* For more details, see the rest of this documentation.
+* For any questions related to documentation ask at [Freeplane docs](https://github.com/freeplane/docs/discussions) forum.
+* For any questions related to freeplane software ask in [Freeplane](https://github.com/freeplane/freeplane/discussions) forum.